(Click image to view full screen version)

 - facilitate employment, social progress & economic growth in the wider Dublin region.

 Greater Dublin Drainage is about providing long term sustainable wastewater drainage and treatment for the Greater Dublin Area (GDA).

-Throughout the Dublin region there is a vast system of pipes, pumps, and treatment plants that remove and treat our wastewater.
-For the past century the growth of the Dublin Region – and the health of its citizens – has been underpinned by the expansion of this system which has mostly discharged to the wastewater treatment plant located in Ringsend.
-Previous generations put in place the drainage and wastewater solutions that facilitated our progress; as the Ringsend plant will reach the limit of its capacity in the near future, our challenge is to do the same for the next generation.
+Throughout the Dublin region there is a vast system of pipes, pumps, and treatment plants that collect and treat our wastewater.
+For the past century, the growth of the Dublin region – and the health of its citizens – has been underpinned by the expansion of this system which has mostly drained to the country’s largest wastewater treatment plant at Ringsend.